George Sisler: College career

 Meanwhile, Sisler joined Michigan's varsity team as a sophomore in 1913.
 He excelled on the mound for the Wolverines until a sore arm limited him late in the season.
 Offensively, he led the team with a .445 batting average, playing the outfield on days he was not pitching so his bat could remain in the lineup.
 Sporting Life proclaimed him "the greatest college pitcher", and Vanity Fair named him an All-American for the first of three consecutive years.

 Over the summer of 1913, Sisler consulted Youngstown physician John D. "Bonesetter" Reese about his sore arm.
-The Wolverines were now coached by Carl Lundgren, hired as Rickey's successor after the former coach took a job with the St. Louis Browns.
-Sisler was feeling back in form by the time the season started, and his teammates voted him captain of the Wolverines.
-He helped the Wolverines hold opponents scoreless for 44 straight innings, personally striking out 10 batters in a row before reinjuring his arm in a game against Syracuse.
+The Wolverines were then coached by Carl Lundgren, hired as Rickey's successor after the former coach took a job with the St. Louis Browns.
+Sisler felt back in form by the time the season started, and his teammates voted him captain of the Wolverines.
+He helped Michigan hold opponents scoreless for 44 straight innings, personally striking out 10 batters in a row before reinjuring his arm in a game against Syracuse.
 At the end of the season, he had two hits, three runs scored, and two stolen bases in the first of two victories over the Penn Quakers that gave the Wolverines the 1914 college baseball national championship.

-Sisler did not remain the captain in 1915, as Edmon McQueen was selected this time.
-Coach Lundgren planned to use him less as a pitcher early on in hopes that his arm would not be sore by the end of the year.
+Sisler did not remain the captain in 1915, as Edmon McQueen was selected.
+Lundgren planned to use Sisler less as a pitcher early on in hopes that his arm would not be sore by the end of the year.
 The plan worked.
-Though pitching statistics for the year were not kept, Sisler had one game where he limited the Cornell Big Red to one hit, and in another game he struck out 14 Notre Dame players.
-He recorded five stolen bases in his final game for Michigan, even stealing home once during the game.
+Though pitching statistics for the year were not kept, Sisler had one game where he limited the Cornell Big Red to one hit, and in another game he struck out 14 Notre Dame batters.
+He recorded five stolen bases in his final game for Michigan, stealing home once.
 Sisler batted .451 and committed no errors.
 He graduated in the summer of 1915 with his degree in mechanical engineering.